 - ANTH 305.
 Topics in Advanced Biological Anthropology

-- Beisaw, April M. (n.d.)
-Telling Ghost Stories: Communicating Across Timescapes and Between World Views.
-In: Blurring TimeScapes: Subversions to Erasure & Remembering Ghosts. edited by Sara Surface-Evans, Amanda Garrison, and Kisha Supernat.
-Under contract with Bergan Books.
+Beisaw, April M. (2020) Telling Ghost Stories: Communicating Across Timescapes and Between World Views.
+In: Blurring TimeScapes: Subversions to Erasure & Remembering Ghosts. edited by Sara Surface-Evans, Amanda Garrison, and Kisha Supernat. pp. 13-19.
+Bergan Books.

-- Beisaw, April M. (2019) Stress and Shifting Identities in the Susquehanna Valley Around the Time of European Arrival.
-In: Contact and Cultural Identity: Recent Studies of the Susquehannocks. edited by Paul Raber.
+Beisaw, April M. (2019) Stress and Shifting Identities in the Susquehanna Valley Around the Time of European Arrival.
+In: Contact and Cultural Identity: Recent Studies of the Susquehannocks. edited by Paul Raber. pp. 73-90.
 Penn State University Press.
-In press.

 - Beisaw, April M. (2018) Process and Meaning in Spatial Archaeology: Investigations into Pre-Columbian Iroquoian Space and Place.
 ERIC E. JONES, JOHN L. CREESE, editors.
 2017.
 University Press of Colorado, Norman.
 Review for American Antiquity 83(1):176-177.